 The infinite life of steel and aluminium means that once a can is recycled it could be back on the shelves as a new can in as little as 60 days.
-With around 38 million cans recycled in the UK each week, that’s an impressive turnaround.
 Every can recycled substantially reduces the footprint of the next can made, because most of the environmental impacts of the beverage can – carbon, energy use, emissions, effluents and wastes – relate to the initial supply of metal itself, which isn’t needed for recycling.
 The industry has successfully reduced manufacturing emissions in recent years, with steel manufacturing now producing 50% less emissions than in the 1970s and the majority of power supplied to aluminium smelters being derived from renewable hydro-electric projects.
 The metals industry continues to invest in reducing its environmental impact even further.

 Targets and recycling rates